 [%codelist-nh http://hl7.org/fhir/ValueSet/patient-mpi-match%]

-One optional parameter to the mpi match operation is "userid", which is used to pass the user details from a trusted client to the MPI.
+One optional parameter to the MPI match operation is "userid", which is used to pass the user details from a trusted client to the MPI.
 This may be used by the MPI to restrict the possible matches that are returned based on user's rights.
 For example, a staff member covered by policies etc may well get a different result than a patient trying to find their own record.
-Note that this parameter is used where the the user would not be expected to log in to the MPI directly; whether this is appropriate or not is a deployment choice.
+Note that this parameter is used where the user would not be expected to log in to the MPI directly; whether this is appropriate or not is a deployment choice.

 A formal definition for the MPI query is published.